David P. Gardner

-David Pierpont Gardner (born March 24, 1933) was the 15th president of the University of California and was also the president of the University of Utah.
+David Pierpont Gardner (March 24, 1933 – January 2, 2024) was an American academic administrator.
+He served as the 15th president of the University of California system from 1983 to 1992 and as the 10th president of the University of Utah from 1973 to 1983.

 Biography

-Gardner was born in Berkeley, California, to Reed S. Gardner and Margaret Pierpont Gardner.
+David Pierpont Gardner was born in Berkeley, California, on March 24, 1933, to Reed S. Gardner and Margaret Pierpont Gardner.
 He married Elizabeth (Libby) Fuhriman in 1958.
 They had four daughters (Karen, Shari, Lisa, and Marci) before Libby's death in 1991.
 He married Sheila S. Rogers in 1995.

 Gardner was an active member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and contributed to the Encyclopedia of Mormonism.

 Gardner's bachelor's degree in political science, history, and geography was earned at Brigham Young University in 1955.
 He went on to the University of California, Berkeley, to obtain an MA in political science in 1959 and a PhD in higher education in 1966.

-He was appointed as Assistant to the Chancellor at University of California, Santa Barbara, (UCSB) before completing his PhD, and accepted a joint appointment as Assistant Chancellor and Professor of Higher Education at UCSB in 1967.
-He moved to UCB as the Vice President for Public Service Programs and University Dean of University Extension for UCB in 1971, then became the Vice President for Extended Academic and Public Service Programs in the Office of the President (UC System wide) in 1972.
+Gardner was appointed Assistant to the Chancellor at University of California, Santa Barbara, (UCSB) before completing his PhD, and accepted a joint appointment as Assistant Chancellor and Professor of Higher Education at UCSB in 1967.
+He moved to UC Berkeley as the Vice President for Public Service Programs and University Dean of University Extension for UC Berkeley in 1971, then became the Vice President for Extended Academic and Public Service Programs in the Office of the President (UC system wide) in 1972.

 Gardner left the University of California to become the president of the University of Utah in 1973.